kube-rs/kube/README.md

 [![Client Support Level](https://img.shields.io/badge/kubernetes%20client-alpha-green.svg?style=plastic&colorA=306CE8)](http://bit.ly/kubernetes-client-support-badge)
 [![Crates.io](https://img.shields.io/crates/v/kube.svg)](https://crates.io/crates/kube)

 Rust client for [Kubernetes](http://kubernetes.io) in the style of a more generic [client-go](https://github.com/kubernetes/client-go).
-It makes certain assumptions about the kubernetes api to allow writing generic abstractions, and as such contains rust reinterpretations of `Reflector` and `Informer` to allow writing kubernetes controllers/watchers/operators easily.
+It makes certain assumptions about the kubernetes api to allow writing generic abstractions, and as such contains rust reinterpretations of `Reflector` and `Informer` to allow writing kubernetes controllers/watchers/operators more easily.

 NB: This library is currently undergoing a lot of changes with async/await stabilizing.
 Please check the [CHANGELOG](./CHANGELOG.md) when upgrading.